HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 On Linux, logs are stored in one of two locations, where `~` is your home directory:

-- The `ghb` directory at your system's default data path (usually `~/.config`), for the official PPA and self-compiled builds
+- The `ghb` directory at your system’s default data path (usually `~/.config`), for the official PPA and self-compiled builds
-- The `fr.handbrake.ghb/config/ghb` directory at your system's Flatpack data path (usually `~/.var/app`), for the official Flatpak bundle
+- The `fr.handbrake.ghb/config/ghb` directory at your system’s Flatpack data path (usually `~/.var/app`), for the official Flatpak bundle

 The full path to the log directory is shown at the top of the Activity Log window.